NG-Netha-Mrji/PMpal/README.md

 ## Why Use This?

 The **Email Decoder** is ideal for anyone looking to improve communication efficiency, especially in customer support, project management, and stakeholder engagement.
-It saves time while ensuring professionalism in every interaction.
+It not only saves time but also helps handle situations effectively, ensuring professionalism in every interaction.

 ---

 ## About

-This application is designed and developed by **[Gramener](https://gramener.com)**
+This application is designed and developed by **[Gramener](https://gramener.com), tweaked by Nethaji**